Frequently Asked Questions about Inducing Labor During Pregnancy answered by Los Angeles’ Best OBGYN Dr. Thais Aliabadi

 Q: What about natural methods?

 Although non-pharmacological methods of inducing labor haven’t been widely researched, you may find them helpful.
-Some popular tips for helping labor along include:
+Some popular tips for helping labor along with include:

 - Walking or changing positions.
 Motion and gravity may work together to kickstart the process.